emilyriederer/website/content/post/causal-design-patterns/index.md

 **Related Methods:**

 -   Variants exist that relax different assumptions.
-For example, there are methods that allow for variation in treatment timing, treatment effect, multiple time periods, and parallel trends conditional on covariates
+For example, we may consider cases in which different units receive the treatment at different times, different units have different (heterogenous) treatment effects, the parallel trend assumption only holds after conditioning on covariates, and many more scenarios
 -   Synthetic control methods can be thought of as an extension of difference-in-differences where the control is a weighted average of a number of different possible controls
--   Bayesian structural time-series methods relax the "parallel trends" asummptions of difference-in-differences by modeling the relationship between time series (including trend and seasonal components)
+-   Bayesian structural time-series methods relax the "parallel trends" asumptions of difference-in-differences by modeling the relationship between time series (including trend and seasonal components)

 **Tools:**